 Although you can easily make complex designs on silk, the thinness of the fabric means that more complex designs are easier to tear than thicker materials.
 When you use a laser cutter to cut silk, use a lower setting and avoid small shapes.

 Felt is a very suitable fabric for laser cutting because it is a thicker material and can be cut well.
 There are synthetic felts and natural felts (made from animal fibers such as wool).
 Either version can be used with a laser cutting machine.
 The heat of the laser cutter will gently melt the edges of the cut in the synthetic felt.
 This melting can seal the cut and prevent future wear.
 The felt cut will stay fresh for the life of the garment.
-First of all, natural fiber mats are a low-wear fabric, so they are also suitable for laser cutting.
-The cutting edge does not require as many modifications as cotton or silk cutting.

 Because it is too thick, the felt is usually difficult to cut accurately with scissors or a rotating blade.
 Laser cutting machines solve this problem and open up new possibilities for using felt in your projects.